publiccodenet/about/activities/explaining-codebase-stewardship/index.md

 * the person explaining
 * the background, experiences and knowledge of the audience

 The explanation should be adapted to the flow of the conversation.
 It is always helpful to understand the [value proposition for and pain points of the audience](../understanding-our-users/index.md)

-The resources below are set up to be components that the explainer can draw from in any order or way they find useful.​ 21
+The resources below are set up to be components that the explainer can draw from in any order or way they find useful.
-It may be helpful to review the [value proposition and pain points of our users] of codebase stewardship.

 ## Introduction: collaborative software development